 Academic Career and Research Areas

 The research area of Prof. Zavadlav (b.
 1987) lies in the development of efficient and predictive computational methods and models for application areas ranging from life sciences to engineering.
-To this end, she is working on novel multi-resolution techniques that combine different simulation methods within a single simulation and on development of new models with the aid of machine learning tools.
+To this end, she is integrating traditional physics-based approaches with emerging machine learning techniques and Bayesian modeling and developing novel concurrent multi-resolution simulation techniques.

 Prof. Zavadlav studied physics at the University of Ljubljana where she received her Ph.D. in 2015 while working at the National Institute of Chemistry in Slovenia.
-In 2016, she joined the Computational Science and Engineering Laboratory at ETH Zurich and was awarded the ETH Postdoctoral Fellowship in 2017.
+In 2016, she joined the Computational Science and Engineering Laboratory at ETH Zurich and was awarded the ETH Postdoctoral Fellowship.
 In 2019, she was appointed as Assistant Professor for Multiscale Modeling of Fluid Materials at TUM.
+She was awarded with the ERC Starting Grant in 2022.

 Awards